LibreCAD/Resources/README.md

 # Resources
 Resources for the LibreCAD project.

-Files in this repository are released under the
+Contributors are encouraged to release their files under the
 CC BY 4.0 license or MIT license:
 http://creativecommons.org/licenses/by/4.0/
 https://opensource.org/licenses/MIT